-Due to Covid-19 restrictions you do need to bring their own yoga mat.
+Due to Covid-19 restrictions we prefer you to bring your own yoga mat although we do have plenty of spares (best to check in advance so that we bring them).
 Once you are a regular participant it can also be helpful to have some blocks and a yoga strap (a dressing gown belt will do instead).

 A blanket can also be nice for the deep relaxation time at the end and also used instead of knee pads or blocks.